University Housing and Residence Life and Dining Services

 |Summer II||June 1|

-Written cancellation requests may be received in person, by mail, or email to:
+Written cancellation requests may be received in person, by email (email@example.com), or by mail to the:

 Department of University Housing and Residence Life